 This is not a paid opportunity, but please contact us if you would like to participate but are concerned about the costs of transportation or child care during meeting times.

 - Understand the BVIP mandate

 - Have read and understand the 2015-2018 Integration Strategy

-- (Organization Representatives only) Have authorization and/or authority to represent your organization at the BVIP table
+- (Organization Representatives only) Have authorization or authority to represent your organization at the BVIP table

-- Are willing to attend 4 meetings per year and commit until at least May 31, 2018
+- Be willing to attend 4 meetings per year and commit until at least May 31, 2018

 Thank you for your interest in joining the Bow Valley Immigration Partnership!
-Expressions of interest will be reviewed by a sub-committee of the BVIP Partnership Council and all applicants will be contacted within 7 days of submitting an expression of interest.
+Expressions of Interest will be reviewed by a sub-committee of the BVIP Partnership Council and all applicants will be contacted within 10 days of submitting the form.